• Solar Tax Incentives

 • Not leased to a tax-exempt entity (e.g., a school), though tax exempt entities are eligible to receive the ITC themselves in the form of a direct payment.

 The ITC is calculated based on the cost of building the system, so understanding what expenses are eligible to include is important in determining how much of a tax credit the system is eligible for.
+To calculate the ITC, you multiply the applicable tax credit percentage by the “tax basis,” or the amount spent on eligible property.
+Eligible property includes the following:

 • Solar PV panels, inverters, racking, balance-of-system equipment, and sales and use taxes on the equipment;